tsahara/r7rs/content/procs.md

 "\x03B1; is named GREEK SMALL LETTER ALPHA."
 ```

-The {\em length} of a string is the number of characters that it
+The _length_ of a string is the number of characters that it
 contains.
 This number is an exact, non-negative integer that is fixed when the
 string is created.
 The \defining{valid indexes} of a string are the
 exact non-negative integers less than the length of the string.
 The first